temporalio/documentation/docs/java/activities.md

 sidebar_label: Activities
 ---

-Activities can be invoked during Workflow execution.
+## What is an Activity?

+Having fault tolerant code that maintains state is useful.
+But in most practical applications, a Workflow will be expected to act upon the external world.
+Temporal supports such externally-facing code in the form of Activities.

+An Activity is essentially a function that can execute any code like DB updates or service calls.
+The Workflow is not allowed to directly call any external APIs;
+It can do this only through Activities.
+The Workflow is essentially an orchestrator of Activities.

+### Activity interface

 Similar to Workflows, Activities in Temporal Java SDK programming model are classes which implement an Activity Interface:

 ```java
 @ActivityInterface